 According to one survey, multiple sclerosis and any type of cancer have the highest rate of approval at the initial stages of a disability application, hovering between 64-68%.
 Respiratory disorders and joint disease are second highest , at between 40-47%.

-How do you win a disability reconsideration?
+How do I win my SSDI reconsideration?

 How To Improve Your Disability Request for Reconsideration Get Doctors Letters and Function Forms.
 A medical opinion letter or RFC Function form from your doctor can make a world of difference in your case.
 Make Sure Your Letters & Forms Include Everything You Need.
 Check What’s Missing.
 Update.